Resources (Tools I use or can Recommend)

 Canva – since this free tool came out around 2015 or so, it has helped me create eye-catching graphics and images for me and my clients.
 It’s free to use and there are pay portions of it.
 Get this!

-HootSuite - this is a social media schedule that I've used since 2016 or so.
-It makes scheduling my client's social media so much more efficient.
-The newer (in 2018-2019) posting interface is much nicer and includes a FREE media library - nice!
+HootSuite – this is a social media schedule that I’ve used since 2016 or so.
+It makes scheduling my client’s social media so much more efficient.
+The posting interface is much nicer and includes a FREE media library – nice!
+I do all my Instagram postings from HootSuite instead of my phone!

 Feedly – this is a feed reader.
 I cut and paste urls in it that are associated with blogs I enjoy reading or for blogs I check for curating content for my clients.
 It’s free with options to pay for bigger and better.